-1. Training Plan.
-Within 90 days after the Effective Date, Byram shall develop a written plan (Training Plan) that outlines the steps Byram will take to ensure that: (a) all Covered Persons receive adequate training regarding Byram's CIA requirements and Compliance Program, including the Code of Conduct (General Training) and (b) all Arrangements Covered Persons receive adequate training regarding: (i) Arrangements that potentially implicate the Anti-Kickback Statute or the Stark Law, as well as the regulations and other guidance documents related to these statutes; (ii) Byram's policies, procedures, and other requirements relating to Arrangements and Focus Arrangements, including but not limited to the Focus Arrangements Tracking System, the internal review and approval process, and the tracking of remuneration to and from sources of health care business or referrals required by Section III.D of the CIA; (iii) the personal obligation of each individual involved in the development, approval, management, or review of Byram's Arrangements to know the applicable legal requirements and the Byram's policies and procedures; (iv) the legal sanctions under the Anti-Kickback Statute and the Stark Law; and (v) examples of violations of the Anti-Kickback Statute and the Stark Law.
+1. Covered Persons Training.
+Within 90 days after the Effective Date, the GIS Parties shall develop a written plan (Training Plan) that outlines the steps the GIS Parties will take to ensure that all Covered Persons receive at least annual training regarding the GIS Parties' CIA requirements and Compliance Program and the applicable Federal health care program requirements, including the requirements of the Anti-Kickback Statute and the Stark Law; and that all Arrangements Covered Persons receive at least annual training regarding: (i) Arrangements that potentially implicate the Anti-Kickback Statute or the Stark Law, as well as the regulations and other guidance documents related to these statutes; (ii) the GIS Parties' Policies and Procedures, and other requirements relating to Arrangements and Focus Arrangements, including but not limited to the Focus Arrangements Tracking System, the internal review and approval process, and the tracking of remuneration to and from sources of health care business or referrals required by Section III.D of the CIA; (iii) the personal obligation of each individual involved in the development, approval, management, or review of the GIS Parties' Arrangements to know the applicable legal requirements and the GIS Parties' Policies and Procedures; (iv) the legal sanctions under the Anti-Kickback Statute and the Stark Law; and (v) examples of violations of the Anti-Kickback Statute and the Stark Law.

-The Training Plan shall include information regarding the training topics, the identification of Covered Persons and Arrangements Covered Persons required to attend each training session, the length of the training, the schedule for training, and the format of the training.
-Within 30 days of the OIG's receipt of Byram's Training Plan, OIG will notify Byram of any comments or objections to the Training Plan.
-Absent notification by the OIG that the Training Plan is unacceptable, Byram may implement its Training Plan.
-Byram shall furnish training to its Covered Persons and Arrangements Covered Persons pursuant to the Training Plan during each Reporting Period.
+The Training Plan shall include information regarding the following: training topics, identification of Covered Persons and Arrangements Covered Persons required to attend each training session, length of the training sessions(s), schedule for training, and format of the training.
+The GIS Parties shall furnish training to their Covered Persons and Arrangements Covered Persons pursuant to the Training Plan during each Reporting Period.

 2. Board Member Training.
-Within 90 days after the Effective Date, Byram shall provide at least two hours of training to each member of the Board of Directors.
-This training shall address Byram's CIA requirements and Compliance Program (including the Code of Conduct), the corporate governance responsibilities of board members, and the responsibilities of board members with respect to review and oversight of the Compliance Program.
+Within 90 days after the Effective Date, each member of the GIS Parties' Boards of Directors shall receive at least two hours of training.
+This training shall address the corporate governance responsibilities of board members, and the responsibilities of board members with respect to review and oversight of the Compliance Program.
 Specifically, the training shall address the unique responsibilities of health care Board members, including the risks, oversight areas, and strategic approaches to conducting oversight of a health care entity.
-This training may be conducted by an outside compliance expert hired by the Board and should include a discussion of the OIG's guidance on Board member responsibilities.
+This training may be conducted by an outside compliance expert hired by the Boards and should include a discussion of the OIG's guidance on Board member responsibilities.

-New members of the Board of Directors shall receive the Board Member Training described above within 30 days after becoming a member or within 90 days after the Effective Date, whichever is later.
+New members of the Boards of Directors shall receive the Board Member Training described above within 30 days after becoming a member or within 90 days after the Effective Date, whichever is later.